Start on your path to self discovery

 Early Childhood Services

-Early Childhood internships are also offered through Head Start and Early Head Start.
+Early Childhood internships are offered through Head Start and Early Head Start.
 If you're interested in early childhood education, family studies, or consumer sciences, we can help you fulfill your college credit requirements (three credits, plus 120+ hours over one semester or summer session).
 We offer an excellent learning experience and flexible hours.

 How you can benefit: